thomasbrueggemann/leaflet.boatmarker/README.md

 Leaflet.BoatMarker
 ==================

-A leaflet boat marker using HTML Canvas
+A leaflet boat marker using HTML Canvas.

+Can be used to symbolize sailboats/sailyachts or motorboats/motoryachts with additional wind information.

 ![Demo Image](http://i.imgur.com/H4q765r.png)